endless-sky/rfcs/rfcs/0005-music-system.md

 ## Runtime behaviour

 When there is no music playing and there are available `playlists`, a random one is chosen for playback.
 Its `tracks` are shuffled and played without repetition until either:
-- each `track` was played once, or
+- each `track` has been played once, or
 - the `playlist`'s conditions no longer match.

 When this happens and no other `playlist` is available, the `playlist` stops playing the current `track`, fading into silence.